ildyria/Dance/QuickStep.md

 - Run on the front part of the foot.
 The heel should not touch the floor.
 - Try to be as silent as possible.
 - Outside steps in the run are bigger because you have more space.

+# Rolly-Polly // Running Right Turn

+- Sharper on the Quicks
+- Head moves to Left to Neutral to Left again.
+- Use a **pull movement when going back** (Slow LF in CBMP)
+- Don't go lower, go longer, like pulling and turning.
+- Keep the butt in and the Head high
+- Keep the spine straight